ppannattee/ppannattee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I am Peerawat, but I also go by TK.
-I am currently pursuing a Ph.D. at [Tokyo Metropolitan University](https://www.tmu.ac.jp/english/index.html), specializing in deep learning and virtual reality (VR).
-My research focuses on leveraging AI to analyze user experience (UX) in VR, with an emphasis on factors such as cybersickness, presence, and emotional states.
+I am currently pursuing a Ph.D. at [Tokyo Metropolitan University](https://www.tmu.ac.jp/english/index.html), where my research centers on applying deep learning (DL) to assess user experience (UX) in virtual reality (VR), with an emphasis on factors such as [cybersickness](https://dl.acm.org/doi/pdf/10.1145/3670008), [presence](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2021.628298/full), and emotional states.
 The goal is to enhance user interaction with immersive technologies and improve the overall VR experience.

-I hold a Master's degree in Electrical Engineering from [KMUTT](https://www.kmutt.ac.th/en/), where I developed advanced methods for fingerspelling recognition in dynamic, [real-world video environments](https://home.ttic.edu/~klivescu/ChicagoFSWild.htm).
+I hold a Master's degree in Electrical Engineering from [KMUTT](https://www.kmutt.ac.th/en/), where I developed advanced methods for continuous fingerspelling recognition in dynamic, [real-world video environments](https://home.ttic.edu/~klivescu/ChicagoFSWild.htm).
 This work strengthened my expertise in applying AI to solve complex, real-world problems.

-Beyond my current research, I am passionate about using VR and AI to advance the understanding of human cognition and behavior.
-I am also eager to explore how AI can drive innovation across various domains, solving diverse challenges and unlocking new possibilities in both research and practical applications.
+Beyond my current research, I have a personal interest in broader AI applications—especially in vision-language models (VLMs) and large language models (LLMs).
+I am passionate about leveraging these technologies to solve challenging problems and drive innovation through intelligent, human-centered systems.

-Feel free to reach out for more information.
+Feel free to reach out if you'd like to connect or learn more.